midia-gmbh/companion-module-zowietek-api/README.md

 <br/>

-## Creator Notes
+## Developer Notes
 I initially created this project in response to the many community requests.
-Moving forward, I’d love to invite the community to collaborate by testing, debugging, and contributing new features and/or bug fixes.
+Moving forward, I’d appreciate the community collaborating by testing, debugging, and contributing new features and/or bug fixes.
 If you find issues or have ideas, please submit a pull request or open an issue.
 My availability may be limited in the future, so any contributions are greatly appreciated!

 <br/>